p1nkun1c0rns/awesomeness/README.md

 - [gh](https://github.com/cli/cli) - `gh` is GitHub on the command line.
 - [gh-dash](https://github.com/dlvhdr/gh-dash) - A GitHub (gh) CLI extension to display a dashboard with pull requests and issues by filters you care about.
 - [pet](https://github.com/knqyf263/pet) - Simple command-line snippet manager
+- [Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
+- [tealdeer](https://github.com/dbrgn/tealdeer) - A very fast implementation of tldr in Rust.

 ## Sec